tenable/audit_scripts/README.md

 Python script to take the properties from a .nessus file and place them in a 2nd .nessus file to allow it to be imported into Tenable.sc.

+## parse_wrapper/audit_parse.py

+Python script that wraps around executing `nasl` and a compliance plugin to parse audit files and output to JSON or other information.